 I put all the styling options like font, size, color, and effects into a full-screen bottom sheet to give users a clean, focused space to customize.
 Adding a preview to show changes right there made it easy to play around without distractions.

-We did think about using a smaller sheet so users could see the main video while editing, but that required more complex state management and rendering logic, syncing real-time style changes with the base video player outside the sheet.
+We considered using a smaller sheet so users could view the main video while editing, but that would have required more complex state management and rendering logic, syncing real-time style changes with the base video player outside the sheet.
 For the first version, we went with a setup that was simple, stable, and still felt easy to use.

 Export